qdrant/landing_page/qdrant-landing/content/articles/modern-sparse-neural-retrieval.md

 One of the last versions of the SPLADE family of models is `SPLADE++`. \
 SPLADE++, opposed to SPARTA model, expands not only documents but also queries at inference time.
-We’re going to demonstrate it in the next section.
+We’ll demonstrate this in the next section.

 ## SPLADE++ in Qdrant
 In Qdrant, you can use `SPLADE++` easily with our lightweight library for embeddings called [FastEmbed](https://qdrant.tech/documentation/fastembed/).